 Once paid, custom panel orders enter production the next business day and may not be cancelled or changed

-Plus, these three colors in 12 foot wide stock:
+Plus, these three colors are available in 12 foot wide roll stock

 up to 12 foot wide